Iris Kyle: 2015–2022

 In September 2016, in an interview with Nevada Public Radio, Iris agreed with Jeff O'Connell's, editor of bodybuilding.com, assessment that performance-enhancing substances are quite prevalent in bodybuilding, especially at the Olympia level.
 However, she stressed that while IFBB professional female bodybuilders use performance-enhancing substances, it also requires hard work and genetics.
 When asked if she would rather compete without taking performance-enhancing substances if everyone else did, she responded that "I never said I took steroids, you said that."
 She also stated that IFBB professional female bodybuilding is infested with performance-enhancing substances.
 In the Winter 2016 edition of Muscle Sport Magazine, Kyle, in an interview with Joe Pietaro, criticized the IFBB for its treatment of female bodybuilders and called for the creation of a union and ambassador for female bodybuilders.

+At the 2019 Hidetada Yamagishi, Iris Kyle Japan Classic, Iris appeared as a guest poser, the most recent guest posing she did.
 In July 2020, Iris announced she was compete at the 2020 Ms. Olympia.
 IFBB professional bodybuilder Patrick Tuor has been coaching her for the upcoming 2020 Ms. Olympia.
-She co-promotes two shows in Japan with her boyfriend, Hidetada Yamagishi.
+She co-promotes two shows in Japan with her ex-boyfriend, Hidetada Yamagishi.
 She ranks as the best female bodybuilder in the IFBB Pro Women's Bodybuilding Ranking List.

-Number of titles

-Iris has won seventeen overall IFBB professional titles and three IFBB professional heavyweight titles, which is more IFBB professional overall wins than any female bodybuilder.
-Of those wins she has ten overall Ms. Olympia titles, and has two professional heavyweight wins in her weight class.
-Between 2000 and 2004, there were two weight classes, and from 2001 to 2004, there was an overall winner between the two class winners.
-In 2001, she won the heavyweight class, but lost the overall Ms. Olympia title to the lightweight winner Juliette Bergmann.
-This discrepancy has led to confusion in various sport publications as to the number of Ms. Olympia titles she has won.
-She also has the most consecutive Olympia wins, with nine, dating 2006 to 2014.
-She also has seven Ms. International overall wins with one heavyweight win, more than any female bodybuilder.
+On July 29, 2022, in an interview with Hellchang on Physical World, she announced for the second time her retirement from professional bodybuilding.

+Legacy

+Iris is currently the most successful, female or male, professional bodybuilder ever.
+She has a total of twenty professional bodybuilding titles, with ten overall and two heavyweight Ms. Olympia titles (more than any Mr. and Ms. Olympia titles than anyone) and seven overall and one heavyweight Ms. International titles (more than any Arnold Classic and Ms. International titles than anyone).
+In the September 2018 United Kingdom edition of Flex, Darren Nicholhurst, an editor for Flex, called for her to be inducted into the IFBB Professional League Hall of Fame, which has not had any new inductees since 2011.
+She also said she would like a different method of judging bodybuilding contests, with judges removed and giving the audience the ability to decide instead.

+She had previously been training partners with John Sherman and, since 2012, is currently training partners with Hidetada Yamagishi.
+She and Hidetada co-promote the NPC Worldwide Hidetada Yamagishi & Iris Kyle Japan Classic and another amateur bodybuilding show in Japan.
+In 2024, she has been coaching Alcione Barreto, IFBB Pro League professional bodybuilder, at her gym, the Powerhouse Gym Iris Kyle, Hidetada Yamagishi Las Vegas, Nevada, in preparation for the 2024 Ms. Olympia.